phil-curran/phil-curran/README.md

 ## 📖 &nbsp;About Me

-Front-end developer with over a decade of experience seeking front-end roles.
+Tech-savvy Instructional Designer and Full-Stack Developer with over a decade of experience, seeking Senior ID / Front-end / Full-Stack roles.

-I recently completed a 10-month part-time Full-Stack Developer Bootcamp with <a href="https://www.epicodus.com/" target="_blank">Epicodus</a> in Seattle.
+I recently completed a 4-month Full-Stack Bootcamp with <a href="https://perscholas.org/" target="_blank">Per Scholas</a>, and 10-month part-time Full-Stack Developer Bootcamp with <a href="https://www.epicodus.com/" target="_blank">Epicodus</a> in Seattle.
 There I was able to formalize and improve the front-end development skills I'd been using for nearly a decade in the instructional design world.
+I'm also currently working on an Associates Degree in Software Development with Seattle Central College.

-Since completing Epicodus, I've continued my learning by building projects with React, React-Router, Redux, Express, MongoDB, Supabase, Firebase, Node.js, Python & Flask / Django, and many others.
+Since completing two bootcamps, I've continued my learning by building projects with React, React-Router, Redux, Express, MongoDB, Supabase, Firebase, Node.js, Python & Flask / Django, and many others.
 Head over to <a href="https://phil-curran.github.io/" target="_blank">https://phil-curran.github.io/</a> to learn more about them.

 I'm also a leader in the instructional design and educational technology space, having worked for startups and several 'Big 10' universities across the country, developing award-winning online learning content that's touched thousands of students all over the world.